-- Instructor fills out Class Proctoring Request, specifying the date and time of the exam, items student must provide, items which are allowed, and any special instructions. - Instructor is responsible for getting the Student Proctoring Request and the correct number of exams and, if necessary, other materials, to the Office of the Associate Dean at least four (4) days prior to the scheduled exam time. - After the proctoring is complete, the exam will be returned to the instructor's PDC mailbox in RG 213, unless otherwise instructed.
+- Instructor fills out Class Proctoring Request, specifying the date and time of the exam, items student must provide, items which are allowed, and any special instructions. - Instructor is responsible for getting the Student Proctoring Request and the correct number of exams and, if necessary, other materials, to the PDC Office of Academic Scheduling at least four (4) days prior to the scheduled exam time. - After the proctoring is complete, the exam will be returned to the instructor's PDC mailbox in RG 213, unless otherwise instructed.